-This office makes available the proper personal protection forms, provides direction for completing and filing those forms, and offers information on local sources that deal with domestic violence.
+The PPO Office, on the 3rd floor of the Michael E. Kobza Hall of Justice, has PPO forms and provides direction for completing and filing those forms, and offers information on local sources that deal with domestic violence.
 The initial paperwork (the instruction sheet, petition and affidavit) can be downloaded from the State of Michigan Courts website.

 - Parties filing need to present valid picture ID (includes other State driver's license, passport or school identification)